 VERNON COLLEGE VALUES: Vernon College promotes a culture of success through our shared values and commitment to:

 Our values define who we are and guide us in conducting our business every day.
-Our values are our morals – what are important to us at our college.
+Our values are our morals – what is important to us at our college.

 VERNON COLLEGE MISSION The mission of Vernon College is teaching, learning, and leading.
 Vernon College is a comprehensive community college that integrates education with opportunity through our instructional programs and student support services by means of traditional and distance learning modes.
 Therefore, to fulfill its mission, the College will provide access, within its available resources, to: